 Due to many topics of confusion in the previous post “THE PRICE OF TIME”, I decided to post a simplified version of the previous post.
 In this post, I’ve omitted the use of confusing terms like ‘absolute reality’, ‘relative reality’ and some scientific terms that I used much frequently in my previous post.
 I hope this post will be simpler to understand than the previous version of this post.
 I’ve tried to design the layout of text in such a manner that anyone can easily understand it without going deep into the scientific theories and their postulates.

 Just like the previous post, let’s begin the journey by trying to define time!
 Can you define ‘time’?
 What is the physical or practical meaning of ‘time’ when we see it from the perspective of our life?
-When you are looking at your watch or the clock hanging on your wall, what are you actually at?
+When you are looking at your watch or the clock hanging on your wall, what are you actually looking at?
 Are you watching the movement of the hands of clock and trying to relate their motion or relative position to your current life events?
 There can be two approaches to this answer; one of which has already been explained in the previous version of this post.
-The second approach that is devoid of any scientific or philosophical explanations is now being revealed in this post!
+The second approach that is devoid of any scientific explanations is now being revealed in this post!

 “Time is that element of nature that tells you the direction of your life; it’s like an arrow that shows you the direction towards which your life ‘may’ proceed.”